suaybarslan/founsure/README.md

 ** fixes/repairs one or more data chunks should they have been erased, corrupted or flagged as unavailable.
 ** generates extra coding chunks should a code update has been requested.
 System update is triggered if data reliability is decreased/degraded over time or increased due to equipment replacements.
 - [x] DiskSim: This utility function can be used to find fault tolerance of Founsure in terms of the number of failed disks that can be tolerated.
 This function is of great value to map founsure parameters such as k, n to number of disks and numer of tolerable disk failures and provide a way to understand fault tolerance numbers as in MDS codes (such as Jerasure or Intel's ISA libraries which are based on RS code implementions).
+- [x] genChecks: This utility function is crucial for two different important functionalities: (1) fast/efficient repair/rebuild of data and (2) seemless on-the-fly update.

 # Installation
 Installation from the source: There are four directories of source code: